Some NAWRA members are involved in local groups and networks. Please keep us informed if details change or if you know if any other groups.

 A group of welfare rights advisers (from both local authority and not-for-profit organisations) from across the West Midlands who meet periodically to exchange information and discuss topical issues affecting claimants and representatives.
 There are guest speakers and presentations at some meetings.
-Contact Mark Perlic (Wolverhampton City Council – Welfare Rights Service – Telephone: 01902 553352) to be put on the mailing list.
+Contact Mark Perlic (City of Wolverhampton Council – Welfare Rights Service – Telephone: 01902 553352) to be put on the mailing list.

 - East Midlands – Leicester SWAP (Social welfare advice partnership

 A group for Leicester-based advice agencies.
-Meets monthly.
+Meets bi-monthly.
 Contact Darren Moore (Leicester City Council)

 Represents welfare rights officers in Scottish local authorities.
-Contact Richard Gass at Glasgow City Council.
+Contact Lee Oliver at Glasgow City Council.

 -Edinburgh advisers group